tushar-sharma/tushar-sharma.github.io/_posts/2023-08-20-week3-august-reflection-2023.md

 There's a ping pong robot at Table tennis club, Charlotte.
 It's fun to pratice against it.
 However I am not seeing any improvement in my game.
 Last Thursday's league game, I had the worst performance.
 I had few nice serves but made too many **unforced errors**.

-### Badminton

-I have resumed playing Badminton at Marion Diehl Recreation Center and Pool.
-The timings are 7pm to 9pm on Wednesday.

 ### Tennis

 I am trying to improve my backend return.
 I had a an hour coaching with Zack in Huntersville for tennis for $50.
 He showed me how to use a backhand properly.
 I am still trying to improve it.